LucasBorboleta/pijersi/README.md

 ## Goal of the game

-To win, you must bring first at least one of your "sky" cubes to the last opposing line (white targets the "g" line and black targets the "a" line) or else must prevent your opponent from playing in turn.
+You must bring first at least one of your "rock/paper/scissors" cubes to the last opposing line (white targets the "g" line and black targets the "a" line) or else must prevent your opponent from playing in turn.
 The game is a tie after 20 turns without any capture since the beginning or the last capture.

 ## Stacking rules

 Cube movements (which are explained below) make it possible to build stacks that must comply with the following rules.

-A stack is limited to 2 cubes of the same color.

-A "sky" cube can be stacked on either a "sky" or "earth" cube.
+A stack is limited to any 2 cubes of the same color, except that a “wise” cube only stacks on top of a “wise” cube.

-An "earth" cube can be stacked only on an "earth" cube.

 ## Moving rules